 We use 50,000 MCMC iterations to estimate the best-fitting Schechter+Gaussian parameters ($M^*, \alpha, \phi_{\mathrm{MG}}, M_{\mathrm{MG}}$, and $\sigma_{\mathrm{MG}}$) and their uncertainties.
 The final product values for each parameter must satisfy the convergence condition $\hat{R}-1 <0.01$.
 The estimated Schechter+Gaussian parameters and their uncertainties are listed in Table \ref{tab:Schechter+Gaussian_table}.
 As observed for the single Schechter model (see Section \ref{subsec:SingleSchechter}), the Schechter+Gaussian parameters of the cluster-mass subsets are within $ \approx 2\sigma$ of the full cluster sample.
 Since there is an absence of any notable evolution of the model parameters with cluster mass, we only examine the Schechter+Gaussian fit to the composite SMF for the total cluster sample per redshift bin.
 We show the resulting fits to the composite SMF for two redshift bins in Fig. \ref{fig:ExampleSchechter+GaussianSMFs}, and the remainder in Fig. \ref{fig:Schechter+GaussianSMFs}.

 A visual inspection of the Schechter+Gaussian model fits to the composite SMFs (shown in Fig. \ref{fig:Schechter+GaussianSMFs}) reveals that the model is successful in accounting for the excess in the stellar mass at the high-mass end.
 The Schechter+Gaussian parameters, $M^*$ and $\alpha$, duplicate the degeneracy we observed for the single Schechter parameter values.
-There is evidence of modest evolution in $M^*$ ($2 \sigma$ decline) and $\alpha$ ($1.9 \sigma$ increase) from $z = 0.8$ to $z = 0.2$.
-Analogously to the single Schechter model (see Section \ref{subsec:SingleSchechter}), we find a stronger evolution of $M^*$ ($4.5 \sigma$ difference) and $\alpha$ ($4.8\sigma$ difference) from $0.20 < z < 0.55$.
+There is evidence of modest evolution in $M^*$ ($2.1 \sigma$ decline) and $\alpha$ ($2 \sigma$ increase) from $z = 0.8$ to $z = 0.2$.
+Analogously to the single Schechter model (see Section \ref{subsec:SingleSchechter}), we find a stronger evolution of $M^*$ ($4.6 \sigma$ difference) and $\alpha$ ($4.7\sigma$ difference) from $0.20 < z < 0.55$.
 Compared with estimated parameters for the single Schechter model (see Table \ref{tab:smf_table}), the Schechter+Gaussian $M^*$ and $\alpha$ values only differ by $ \approx 1.4 \sigma$ and $\approx 1\sigma$, respectively, across all redshift bins.